 Dr. Bryan Meadows's professional interests center on two primary areas: (a) language educational practices and (b) the development of successful language teachers.
 His published work addresses issues of power in the context of language education and can be found in peer-reviewed and professional venues.
-He presents at international and regional academic conferences regularly and is an active member of his field, serving on review boards of academic journals and on the NJ state advisory committee for bilingual education.
+He presents at international and regional academic conferences regularly and is an active member of his field, serving on review boards of academic journals and building partnerships with K-12 schools.

 - Ph.D., University of Arizona.
 Second Language Acquisition and Teaching (SLAT)

 - M.Ed., University of Houston.
 Second Language Education

 - B.A., San Francisco State University.
 Japanese Language and Culture